neilkimmett/neilkimmett.github.io/_posts/2015-02-11-working-on-side-projects.markdown

 >
 > And so I do nothing.

 This really hit a nerve with me.
 I too am guilty of neglecting numerous ideas and side projects.
 I have a nasty habit of  starting something, happily hacking away on it for a bit, before getting bored and abandoning it half-finished.
-In just the last month I've turned down two opportunities to work on super interesting projects, citing my reason as _“I barely get enough time to work on my own side projects, so I have no time to add an extra project  _.
+In just the last month I've turned down two opportunities to work on super interesting projects, citing my reason as _“I barely get enough time to work on my own side projects, so I have no time to add an extra project”_.
 The truth of it is I never work on my side projects, this blog included.

 So, I'm going to take a leaf out of Norm's book: